Everything You Need to Know About Filing a Motorcycle Accident ClaimAugust 28, 2018

 No Motorcycle Helmet Law

-In New Hampshire, drivers over 18 are not required to wear a helmet.
+In New Hampshire, drivers and passengers over 18 are not required to wear a helmet.
 Despite this fact, not wearing a helmet could negatively impact any lawsuit you try to bring should you be in an accident.
 If you suffer head injuries for example, but were not wearing a helmet, your personal injury award may be much less than if you had been wearing a helmet, even though there is no law requiring you to do so.

 Statute of Limitations